immartian/sultry/REFACTORING.md

 # Refactoring Roadmap for Sultry

-This document outlines the plan for refactoring the Sultry codebase to improve maintainability, reduce file sizes, and enhance modularity.

 ## Current State

-The codebase currently has two large files that handle most of the functionality:
+The codebase still has two large files that handle most of the functionality:

-- **client.go**: 2318 lines
+- **client.go**: 2131 lines (reduced from 2318 lines)
 - **server.go**: 1761 lines

-These files contain mixed responsibilities including:
-- TLS protocol handling
-- Connection management
-- HTTP handling
-- Data relay
-- Session management

 ## Refactoring Goals